unode/deep-learning-intro/setup.md

         press enter to prepend Anaconda to your `PATH` (this makes the Anaconda distribution the default Python).

+> ## conda version
+>
+> If you already have anaconda installed at your computer, make sure you have an up-to-date version of conda running.
+> See [these instructions](https://docs.anaconda.com/anaconda/install/update-version/) for updating conda.
+>
+{: .callout}

 ## Installing the required packages

 Open a terminal and type the command (note that installing tensorflow causes keras to